Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

 for all $n\geq 1$.
 Choose $s$ and $t$ maximal with $r_{s}\leq l$ and $r_{t}\leq k$.
 Then $m_{l}(z)=m_{r_{s}}(z)=s$ and $m_{k}(z)=m_{r_{t}}(z)=t$.
 Moreover, from \eqref{def:m_k} and the bound above we get

 This proves \eqref{Dhl-Dhk}.
 For \eqref{Dhl-Dhk_2} we note that

 The above sum can be split into two parts: firstly the sum over those indices $j$ for which $z\notin B(L_{j},\rho_{j})$ and secondly, the sum over those indices $j$ of the form $k_{s}(z)$.
-The inequality of \eqref{Dhl-Dhk_2} is obtained simply by leaving the second sum unchanged and bounding the first sum by $2^{-m_{k}}$ using Lemma~\ref{lemma:var}, part \eqref{var:der_out}. \end{proof}
+The inequality of \eqref{Dhl-Dhk_2} is obtained simply by leaving the second sum unchanged and bounding the first sum by $2^{-m_{k}}$ using Lemma~\ref{lemma:var} \eqref{var:der_out}. \end{proof}

-\paragraph{Properties of $h$.} We bring together all the components and derive the important properties of the function
+\paragraph{Properties of $h$.} We bring together all the pieces and derive the important properties of the function $h\colon\R^{2}\to\R$ given by

-\begin{lemma} The function $h$ is well-defined and Lipschitz. \end{lemma} \begin{proof} We will first verify that $h$ is well-defined and continuous.
-Lemmas~\ref{lemma:sigma_k} and~\ref{lemma:h_k} part~\eqref{h_m_piecewise}, the continuity of $\varphi_{k}$ and the fact that $\varphi_{k}=0$ on each line in the family $T_{k-1}$ ensure that each summand $2^{-m_{k-1}}\sigma_{k-1}\varphi_{k}$ is continuous.
-Using $\left\|\varphi_{k}\right\|_{\infty}\leq \frac{2\rho_{k}}{1-\eta}$ (Lemma~\ref{lemma:var}, part \eqref{var:sup}), the sequence of partial sums $h_{k}$ is easily seen to converge uniformly to $h$ and so $h$ is well-defined and continuous as well.
+\begin{lemma} The function $h\colon\R^{2}\to\R$ is well-defined and Lipschitz. \end{lemma} \begin{proof} We will first verify that $h$ is well-defined and continuous.
+Lemmas~\ref{lemma:sigma_k} and~\ref{lemma:h_k}~\eqref{h_m_piecewise}, the continuity of $\varphi_{k}$ and the fact that $\varphi_{k}=0$ on each line in the family $T_{k-1}$ ensure that each summand $2^{-m_{k-1}}\sigma_{k-1}\varphi_{k}$ is continuous.
+Using $\left\|\varphi_{k}\right\|_{\infty}\leq \frac{2\rho_{k}}{1-\eta}$ (Lemma~\ref{lemma:var}~\eqref{var:sup}), the sequence of partial sums $h_{k}$ is easily seen to converge uniformly to $h$ and so $h$ is well-defined and continuous as well.
 To show that $h$ is Lipschitz, it suffices to show that the functions $h_{k}$ are Lipschitz with uniformly bounded Lipschitz constants.
-Since the functions $h_{k}$ are continuous and piecewise affine, it suffices to verify that their derivatives $Dh_{k}$ are uniformly bounded.
-This is implied by Lemma~\ref{lemma:h_k} part~\eqref{Dhl-Dhk}, when we prescribe that the sequence $(\varepsilon(n))_{n=0}^{\infty}$ is summable. \end{proof} \paragraph{Sets $G$, $H$ and $F_{m}$.} We now introduce two sets $G,H$ which will be shown to cover the set of points inside $E$ where $h$ has a directional derivative in any direction outside of a small double sided cone.
+Since the functions $h_{k}$ are continuous and piecewise affine, it suffices to verify that their derivatives $Dh_{k}$ are uniformly bounded. \begin{itemize} \item[(\mylabel{eps1}{$\varepsilon$1})] This is implied by Lemma~\ref{lemma:h_k}~\eqref{Dhl-Dhk}, when we prescribe that the sequence $(\varepsilon(n))_{n=0}^{\infty}$ is summable. \end{itemize}

+\end{proof} \paragraph{Sets $G$, $H$ and $F_{m}$.} We now introduce two sets $G,H$ which will be shown to cover the set of points inside $E$ where $h$ has a directional derivative in any direction outside of a small double sided cone.
 We let

 Note that the complement of $G\cup H$ inside of $E$ may be covered by the sets

 The topological properties of the sets $G$, $H$ and $F_{m}$ will be important later on.
 We note that $G$ and $H$ are both $G_{\delta}$ sets.
 For $G$ this is clear; for $H$ it follows easily from the fact that $E$ is $G_{\delta}$ and Lemma~\ref{lemma:h_k}, \eqref{m_lsc}.
 Using Lemma~\ref{lemma:h_k}, \eqref{m_lsc} again, we deduce that each set $F_{m}$ is $F_{\sigma}$.